Frequently Asked Questions

 We have a registered nurse on staff 8 hours a day, five days a week.
 A registered nurse is on call 24-hours a day and a certified medical aide is on staff 24-hours a day.

-Transportation can be provided if a resident can not drive or if family can not take them.
-A resident in Assisted Living is alloted transportation four times a month with their monthly fees.
+Transportation can be provided if a resident cannot drive or if family cannot take them.
+A resident in Assisted Living is alloted transportation four times a month and this fee is combined with other monthly fees.

-We encourage Family & friends to make frequent visits.
-Many studies have shown that residents who have frequent visits by friends and loved ones recover more quickly, and tend to be happier and enjoy a greater state of health than others.
+We encourage families and friends to make frequent visits.
+Many studies have shown that residents who have frequent visits by friends and loved ones recover more quickly and are happier, enjoying a greater state of health than others.
 This is not surprising given people’s desire to be needed and wanted.
+The best gift you can give is to visit frequently, share a meal, keep your promises, and fill the environment with love and support while you are there.
+The quality of your attention is a powerful gift to your loved one and we are thankful you are here as an advocate for them.

 Medicare is a federal health insurance program for people 65 years of age or older and certain disabled people.
 Social Security Administration offices take applications for Medicare and provide general information about the program.